Two-sample Test with Kernel Projected Wasserstein Distance: PERFORMANCE GUARANTEES

-In order to design the two-sample test at a certain level, we first build the finite-sample guarantee for the convergence of kernel projected Wasserstein distance~(KPW).
-Results throughout this section are based on the following assumption. \begin{assumption} For any $x,x'\in\mathcal{X}$, the matrix-valued kernel $K(x,x')$ is symmetric and satisfies
+In this section, we build statistical properties of the empirical KPW distance, though in practice we may not succeed in finding a global optimum solution to the non-convex optimization problem \eqref{Eq:nominal:KPW}.
+We assume the cost function for the Wasserstein distance has the form $c(x,y)=\|x-y\|_2^p$ with $p\in[1,\infty)$.
+Moreover, results throughout this section are based on the following assumption. \begin{assumption} For any $x,x'\in\mathcal{X}$, the matrix-valued kernel $K(x,x')$ is symmetric and satisfies

 \end{assumption}